Kos - Bodrum

 Ferries to Turkey

-The Kos to Bodrum ferry route is provided by 2 operators and is available for booking all year round.
+The Kos to Bodrum ferry route is provided by 4 operators and is available for booking all year round.
 The ferry crossing from Kos to Bodrum takes approximately 30 minutes on ferries servicing this route.
-Kos to Bodrum ferry duration can range between 30 minutes and 1 hour and 30 minutes depending on the operator that you decide to travel with.
+The ferry duration for the Kos to Bodrum ferry can range between 20 minutes and 50 minutes depending on the operator that you decide to travel with.

-The first ferry usually departs Kos Port at 09:15 and the last ferry leaves around 17:00.
+The first ferry leaves Kos Port at approximately 09:15 and the last ferry leaves at approximately 18:35.
+Ferry schedules can vary by operator and season.

-The fastest ferry from Kos to Bodrum is in 30 minutes with Dentur Avrasya and Makri Travel.
+The fastest ferry from Kos to Bodrum is with Sky Marine in 20 minutes.

-The fastest ferries cost approximately from Kos to Bodrum usually cost around $51.
+The fastest ferries from Kos to Bodrum usually cost around $79.30.

-There are no cabins on the ferry from Kos to Bodrum.
+There are no cabins available on ferries from Kos to Bodrum.

-Pets are not allowed on ferries travelling from Kos to Bodrum.
+Unfortunately, pets are not allowed on ferries from Kos to Bodrum.

 Find cheap ferry tickets using our deal finder.
-It is recommended to book in advance for the best possible prices and availability.
-Please visit our special offers page to stay updated with all the latest discounts on the Bodrum ferry.
+It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Bodrum ferry.

 The best way to travel from Kos to Bodrum is by ferry.
-With 1 sailing per day, you are bound to find a suitable ferry crossing to suit your needs.
+With 3 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.